Volume 68, Issue 4

 The good news is those with diabetes can live long, healthy lives when their disease is properly managed.
 But controlling diabetes is hard to do when multiple factors prevent access to care and inhibit commitment to self-management.

-GHS has been a leader in diabetes research, treatment and self-management.
+Prisma Health has been a leader in diabetes research, treatment and self-management.
 HSC partners will build on such expertise as they launch this initiative to support innovative ideas, interprofessional education and interdisciplinary research to prevent diabetes, reduce diabetes complications and help people better manage this disease.

 Through our academic mission—teach innovatively—we can fulfill our promise to enhance lives and provide high-quality health care for generations to come.